CAAPIM/apim-charts/charts/portal/README.md

 - This new version of the chart supports API Portal 5.3.1
 - Removed PSSG container
 - Upgrade to 2.3.10 is only supported from 2.3.8 chart version as per the Portal version.

+## 2.3.9+patch.1 General Updates
+- This new version of the chart supports API Portal 5.3.0.1
+  - Security Vulnerabilities fixed

 ## 2.3.9 General Updates
 - This new version of the chart supports API Portal 5.3
 - Upgrade to 2.3.9 is only supported from 2.3.4 chart version as per the Portal version.